Osaka, Nadal advance in Australia after Djokovic flies home

 “Honestly, it’s been very tough moments and there are still doubts,” Nadal said.
 “But here I am and I can’t be happier to be back in this amazing stadium.
 It’s fantastic.”

+The 35-year-old Spaniard said Djokovic's absence would have an impact on the tournament.

+“In a personal level, yes, I would like to see him playing here,” Nadal said.
+“If it is fair or not that he’s playing here is another discussion that I don’t want to talk anymore.”

-Djokovic had been scheduled to play Monday night’s last match in Laver, following No. 1-ranked woman Ash Barty’s contest, but instead the 34-year-old Serb was on his way home.
+Djokovic had been scheduled to play Monday night’s last match on Rod Laver against fellow Serbian Miomir Kecmanovic.

+Salvatore Caruso, who lost in qualifying but became the so-called lucky loser to fill the late vacancy in the draw, lost 6-4, 6-2, 6-1 to Kecmanovic.

-It began when he was granted an exemption to strict vaccination rules by two medical panels and Tennis Australia in order to play in the Australian Open.
+It began when he was granted an exemption to strict vaccination rules by two medical panels and Tennis Australia in order to play in the tournament.

 That exemption, based on evidence that he recently recovered from COVID-19, apparently allowed him to receive a visa to enter Australia.
 But upon arrival, border officials said the exemption was not valid and moved to deport him.